Nadol: History

 during 9th-10th century.
 First excavation was done in 1996, but recent excavation done at Juna Khera has revealed traces of Living rooms, Kitchen, furnaces.
 Stone blocks of marble and granite were used in construction of buildings, mud mortar was also used in construction.
 Coins from Chauhan era were also found.

+Temple of Ashapura Mata

+The temple of Ashapura Mata was built by the first Chauhan king of Nadol, Lakshmana, after establishing his rule over Nadol with the blessings of their Kuldevi Shakambhari devi of Sambhar.
+As he became ruler of Nadol with the blessings obtained from Sakabhari Devi by fulfilling his hope, Sakambhari Devi became famous as "Ashapura Mata."
+Since then, it has been the main pilgrimage site for the whole Chauhan clan in the region.
+Today, the temple is the main attraction for Nadol's tourism.

 Demographics

 According to Census 2001, Nadol has a population of 9,020, where male are 4,437 and female are 4,583.